-Ask about the best restaurants near Lincoln Center and expect a lot of different answers.
-There are countless five star eateries in this section of the Upper West Side … so finding great food is easy.
+Ask about the best restaurants near Lincoln Center and Columbus Circle and expect a lot of different answers.
+And a very long list!
+There are countless five star eateries in the southern-most section of the Upper West Side, so finding great food is easy.
 The hard part is choosing!
 With so many great places to eat, consider this list subjective!
-But few will be able to dispute the quality of the Lincoln Center restaurants we’re listing below.
+But few will be able to dispute the quality of the restaurants in Columbus Circle and Lincoln Center we’ve listed below.
 Let’s eat!

 The many restaurants near Lincoln Center represent the diversity of New York City’s food scene.
 You can truly enjoy any type of cuisine that’s on your mind.
 With that being said, this list also represents our top choices, so we’ve included links to each restaurant’s Yelp page and website so you can also choose the place that will help you make your evening unforgettable.

-And if you’re on a budget, check out this list of cheap places to eat near Lincoln Center.
+If you’re on a budget, check out this list of the best cheap eats near Lincoln Center + Columbus Circle!

 We’ll start our list of the best restaurants near Lincoln Center with a New York institution since 1884.
 P.J.
 Clarke’s restaurant on the Upper West Side is also steps away from Lincoln Center.
 This classic American joint has been around for a long time.
 The decor is decidedly retro and features checkered table cloths and rustic wooden floors.
-Old-school saloon and American restaurant with great mac and cheese.
+Old-school saloon and American restaurant with some of the best mac and cheese you’ll ever have.